mojotech/jeet/README.md

     *
         transition 200ms ease all

 Why?
-Because when you're editing with LiveReload and hit save, you'll see blocks fly into position like [Isotope](http://isotope.metafizzy.co/) or something.
+Because when you're editing with LiveReload and hit save, you'll see blocks fly into position like [Isotope](http://isotope.metafizzy.co/) which is totally sweet and helps visualize the structure of your site.

+---

+### pxfix()

+Safari and Opera like to round percentages down.
+As a result, 33.333333% turns into 33%.
+Mathematically this is correct, but in the web world, this results in missing pixels here and there.
+Usually at the end of a row of elements. `pxfix()` cures this with Nicole Sullivan's fix for last elements in a row.

+**Warning** This will cause the last element in a container to take up the remaining width of the container. `pxfix()` works best when applied to the last element in a row.

+**Usage:**

+    .row
+        &:last-child
+            pxfix()

 Troubleshooting
 =